Kimberlee F. Strepka, DMA

 Dr. Kimberlee Strepka has been teaching music for thirty years, and pioneering the application of Rudolf Laban’s Movement Theories to handbell ringing artistry since 2006.
 Her text, Handbell Artistry from the Inside Out: Laban Movement Theory for the Handbell Musician (GIA, 2012), has been praised by colleges as a long-missing resource for handbells in academia.
 She is an internationally-recognized clinician and enjoys teaching on a variety of topics through the lens of Movement Theory.
 Kim holds music education degrees from the Hartt School of Music, West Hartford, CT, the University of Massachusetts, Amherst, and Boston University.
 Kim has done graduate work at the Choral Institute in St. Moritz, Switzerland, and at the Laban/Barteneiff Institute of Movement Studies in Manhattan.

 She founded the teen handbell ensemble, the Bronze Ambassadors, that toured throughout the United States, performed on four television networks, and appeared at regional and national AGEHR events.
-Mostly recently her students have been invited to perform with the Vermont Symphony Orchestra for its 2017 Holiday Pops concert tour.
+Mostly recently her students have been invited to perform with the Vermont Symphony Orchestra for its 2017 and 2019 Holiday Pops concert tours.

 Kim served on the Area 1 Board of the Handbell Musicians of America as the Education Liaison, and rang with the New England Ringers during their Decade season.
-Kim was the 2014 guest clinician for the Handbell Musicians of America National Seminar's "Distinctly Teen" event in Atlanta, GA, and is currently the music teacher at the United Christian Academy in Newport, VT.
+Kim was the 2014 guest clinician for the Handbell Musicians of America National Seminar's "Distinctly Teen" event in Atlanta, GA, and is currently the Head of School and upper school handbell teacher at the United Christian Academy in Newport, VT.
 She is also a published handbell arranger, and collaborator with Dan Goeller Music.
 For more information or to schedule a workshop, contact: LabanBells@gmail.com